Lithodes robertsoni

 Lithodes robertsoni is a species of king crab.
 It has been found in New Zealand at depths between 935–1259 m.
 It is distributed from as far north as the Challenger Plateau to as far south as the Snares Islands.
-The largest yet-examined specimen is its male holotype whose carapace measures 128.1 mm in postrostral length and 117.0 mm in width.
-(Note: Postrostral length excludes the rostrum.
-Including the rostrum, the carapace is 186.6 mm long.)
+The largest yet-examined specimen is the male holotype whose carapace measures 128.1 mm in length (Note: Using postorbital carapace length (pcl), which is measured from the rear margin of the orbit and therefore excludes the rostrum.
+Including the rostrum, the carapace is 186.6 mm long.) and 117.0 mm in width.